 Knowing when to take the MCAT is a question that troubles a lot of students.
-Once you have decided to pursue a medical field career, you’ll need to determine when to take the test to ace it and achieve the best possible score.
+Once you have decided to pursue a career in the medical field, you’ll need to determine when to take the test to ace it and achieve the best possible score.
 This decision might not be as easy as it sounds.

-The Medical College Admission Test, developed by the Association of American Medical Colleges, consists of all multiple-choice questions which assess your knowledge, problem-solving, and critical thinking skills.
+The Medical College Admission Test (MCAT), developed by the Association of American Medical Colleges (AAMC), consists of all multiple-choice questions that assess your knowledge, problem-solving, and critical thinking skills.
 These are prerequisites for studying medicine.

 The answer to when you should take the MCAT is not a very simple one.
 The AAMC releases more than 25 test dates each year for the MCAT.
 However, which day you should choose depends entirely on how much studying you have done, which school you want to attend, and when you want to go to medical school.

-So, if you’re wondering when to take the MCAT, the answer is not black and white, but grey, meaning that there is no so-called “best time” to take the MCAT.
-You have to take into consideration a couple of factors before deciding when to take the MCAT.
+So, if you’re wondering when to take the MCAT, the answer is not black and white, but gray, meaning that there is no so-called “best time” to take the MCAT.
+You have to take into consideration several factors before deciding when to take the MCAT test.

-In today’s blog, we’re going to discuss all these factors and everything else you should know before choosing the perfect date to take the MCAT.
+In this post, we’re going to discuss all of these factors, when is the best time to take the MCAT exam, and everything else you should know before choosing the perfect date to take the test.

 The highest score that you could achieve on the MCAT is 528.
 The AAMC advises med schools to consider all students that score in the range of 500 and not just take in students who have higher scores on the scale.

-In general, try to ensure that your score is close to the average accepted MCAT score at US medical schools, 511.
-Though different schools have different expectations, giving you the best chance of success aims to score within the 90th percentile.
+In general, try to ensure that your score is close to the average accepted MCAT score at US medical schools: 511.
+Though different schools have different expectations, aiming to score within the 90th percentile gives you the best chance of success.

-To make it simple, let’s summarize the areas which make the MCAT difficult:
+To make it simple, let’s summarize the areas that make the MCAT difficult:

 Preparing for the MCAT takes about three to five months if you study for an average of 20 hours a week.
 Your knowledge about the course material will also help you determine how much time you will need to spend on a particular subject.
 It all depends on your schedule and the amount of time you can designate for studying.